NAHco-code/Custom-Workforce-Manager/README.md

 - Michael:
   * database up and running [done]
-  * invoice - employee fill out and pdf download [by tues]
+  * invoice - employee fill out and pdf download [in progress]

 - Later:
   - define company we're making this for